-On behalf of Autos Drive America's members, we are writing to express concerns regarding the eligibility restrictions and implementation of the Section 30D Clean Vehicle Credit (30D) included in the Inflation Reduction Act of 2022 (P.L.117-169).
-Autos Drive America represents thirteen (13) international automakers and battery manufacturers operating in the United States: BMW, Honda, Hyundai, Kia, Mazda, Mercedes-Benz, Mitsubishi, Nissan, Panasonic, Subaru, Toyota, Volkswagen, and Volvo.
+On behalf of Autos Drive America's members, we appreciate the opportunity to submit the following comments in response to the Department of the Treasury's (Treasury Department) Request for Comments on Credits for Clean Vehicles.
+Autos Drive America represents thirteen international automakers and battery manufacturers operating in the United States: BMW, Honda, Hyundai, Kia, Mazda, Mercedes-Benz, Mitsubishi, Nissan, Panasonic, Subaru, Toyota, Volkswagen, and Volvo.
 Our members produce nearly half of all American-made vehicles annually, account for over half of new vehicle sales, and support 2.3 million American jobs.
 As the voice of international automakers in the United States, Autos Drive America educates stakeholders about the benefits of open trade and works to reduce trade barriers and ensure a level playing field for all auto manufacturers with U.S. operations.

 International automakers have supported the U.S. shift to electrification, with our members investing \$21 billion over the past four years in domestic clean vehicle manufacturing.
-These investments will enable the production of hundreds-of-thousands of clean vehicles annually and double our nation's current electric vehicle battery production capacity, helping the United States achieve President Biden's ambitious goal of making half of all new vehicles sold in 2030 zero-emission vehicles.
-To maximize the investment's contribution to sustainability and delivery on the president's 2030 target, all consumers, dealers, and producers will need clarity on Section 30D implementation.
+These investments will enable the production of hundreds-of-thousands of clean vehicles annually and double our nation's current electric vehicle battery production capacity, helping the United States achieve President Biden's ambitious goal of making half of all new vehicles sold by 2030 zero-emission vehicles.
+To maximize these investments' contributions to sustainability and delivery on the president's 2030 target, all consumers, dealers, and producers will need clarity on Section 30D implementation.